suyogyataneja/dotnetProject9/README.md

 - Restores & builds the .NET API
 - Builds the React frontend
 - Is designed to support parallel jobs once hosted parallelism is available
-- CI/CD is implemented on azure devops and github actions.